 The Center for Teaching and Learning is pleased to provide support for FLCs on Centre College's campus.
 We will provide support of up to $700 per FLC for a limited number of FLCs.
 Each FLC may appoint one or two faculty conveners who will be responsible for organizing meetings.
 Each convener will receive of stipend of $100.
 Each FLC will also receive up to $500 to purchase books and/or resources.
 Each FLC will be asked to produce one deliverable that is of interest to the campus community.
 Examples of possible deliverables include: book reviews, resource lists, annotated bibliographies, or a pedagogy luncheon.

-Listed below are the Faculty Learning Communities for the 2016-2017 academic year.
+We will be soliciting ideas for the Faculty Learning Communities for the 2017-2018 academic year soon.